 This conference is intended for dermatologists, allergists and clinical immunologists, pediatricians, plastic surgeons and aesthetic medicine specialists, primary care physicians (PCPs), dermatology nurses, dermatology nurse practitioners (NPs) and dermatology physician assistants (PAs) involved in the care of patients with dermatologic conditions.

-In support of improving patient care, Medscape, LLC is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.
+In support of improving patient care, Medscape, LLC is jointly accredited with commendation by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 - New treatments for acne and rosacea and how they can be incorporated into individualized treatment plans